Medical Assistant Programs Online in Washington: Top Schools & More

 Ultimately, determining which is the “best” online medical assistant program in Washington will depend on your needs.
 However, there are many factors you should consider when evaluating any given program.
 Aside from accreditation status, other vital considerations include a program’s student support, exam pass rate, employment outcomes, and tuition costs.
 Fortunately, you’ll find many online resources available to MA students, regardless of where you decide to earn your certification.

-In Washington, certified medical assistants are authorized to perform a variety of tasks under the supervision of a physician or other healthcare professional, and these duties are clearly defined by Washington law.
+According to Washington law, certified medical assistants are authorized to perform a variety of tasks under the supervision of a physician or other healthcare professional.
 Although the law subdivides these duties into eight smaller categories, the bulk of most medical assistants’ work involves clinical support, patient interaction, administrative tasks, and safety and compliance.

 For example, certified medical assistants help keep clinics safe for patients by sterilizing equipment, disposing of biohazardous materials, and making preparations for procedures.
 They also interact with patients and contribute to their care by taking vital signs and patient histories, collecting specimens (including blood samples), administering certain medications, performing some diagnostic tests, starting IV lines, and assisting with minor procedures in non-hospital settings.
 If appropriately trained, a medical assistant may also be qualified to perform urethral catheterization.